MARS-Engine/MARS/README.md

 You also need to manually compile and install [Parallel](https://github.com/PedroSilva8/parallel)

 For Windows use MinGW, [MSYS2](https://www.msys2.org/) should help a lot

+## Debugging
+When debugging Vulkan it's highly recommended to use LLDB

 ## MARS Structure